ntustison/ANTsXMouseBrainMapping/Manuscript/declarations.md

 __Software availability.__
 -->

-__Data availability.__ All data and doftware used in this work are publicly available.
+__Data availability.__ All data and software used in this work are publicly available.
 The DevCCF atlas is available at
 \url{https://kimlab.io/brain-map/DevCCF/}.
 ANTsPy, ANTsR, ANTsPyNet, and ANTsRNet are available through GitHub at the ANTsX Ecosystem